marcojakob/code.makery.ch/content/library/html-css/part7/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Part 7: Bootstrap Framework"
+title = "Part 7: Bootstrap Framework"
 date = 2015-04-08
-description = "Learn to use the Bootstrap Framework in your website." image = "/assets/library/html-css/portfolio.png" prettify = true comments = true weight = 7
+description = "Learn to use the Bootstrap Framework in your website." image = "portfolio.png" prettify = true comments = true weight = 7
-paging = "7"
 +++

 So far we have programmed all HTML and CSS from scratch.
 Our *web portfolio* project already has a few HTML pages with some content, a navigation and some styling.